Geisha tattoos are a very popular design.

 The Geisha covers only the middle part of her lips, giving them a bee-stung or rosebud effect.

-The symbolism of the color red in Japan is vitality, prosperity, and sometimes sexual attraction.
+The symbolism of the color red in Japan is vitality, prosperity, and sometimes physical attraction.

 In the Shinto tradition, red wards off evil spirits.